ParallelMaths/parallel/pages/6-02-one-and-primes.md

 ## 1. One and Prime Numbers

-Watch this Numberphile video about the best way to cut a cake and answer a few questions.

 @[youtube](watch?v=IQofiPqhJ_s?rel=0) _(If you have problems watching the video, right click to open it in a new window)_

 :::problem id=1_1 marks=2